-The main purpose of the tripod in real estate photography is to hold the camera steadily in the exact same position so that you can take the time to compose the image and shoot several bracketed shots of the same composition without any camera movement in-between or during the shots (especially when using longer exposures).
+The main purpose of using a tripod for real estate photography is to hold the camera steadily in the exact same position so that you can take the time to compose the image and shoot several bracketed shots of the same composition without any camera movement in-between or during the shots (especially when using longer exposures).
 You simply cannot shoot the HDR method without a sturdy tripod for real estate photography.

 There are several things to consider when selecting a tripod to use for real estate photography, including size, load capacity, head type, leg locks, feet type, and material.

 When shooting interiors, you will require the camera to be at the height of approximately 1.3m most of the time, depending on the room and ceiling height.
 Exterior shots will demand a greater height with the tripod fully extended.
 Most three-leg section tripods allow a height of up to 1.8m (with the center column down) and four leg section tripods allow a height of 2m.

 The load capacity of a tripod is the weight that it can safely hold without risk of breaking.
 Calculate the combined weight of your camera and Speedlight to ensure that the total combined weight is less than the load capacity of the tripod you plan to use.